shivarag200701/youtube_data_harvesting/README.md

 The YouTube Data Scraper is released under the MIT License.
 Feel free to modify and use the code according to the terms of the license.

 ## Conclusion
-This YouTube API scrapper project aims to provide a powerful tool for retrieving, analyzing, and visualizing YouTube data, enabling users to gain valuable insights into channel performance, video engagement, and audience feedback.
+This YouTube API scrapper project aims to provide a powerful tool for retrieving, analyzing, visualizing YouTube data, and storing data in Data Lake and SQL SERVER,  enabling users to gain valuable insights into channel performance, video engagement, and audience feedback.